How do we judge offers and opportunities as legit or scams? What can we do to never get scammed again?

 Now, there’s a big difference in fraud or deception verses you didn’t use properly.
 Those are two big differences.

 I’ll show you on my website, for example, I’ve got an “About Page” that talks a lot about me.
 I’ve got a life story.
 I’ve got all kinds of blog posts.
 This is an indication of trust.

 If you go to a company website and they don’t have anything that shows who’s behind the company, almost always, it’s either a scam or poorly set up.

 I spotted this for a friend.
 He was putting Bitcoin into a website that said it magically had some kind of trading bot or advantage and guess what?
 The friend lost all of his money.

 So, the first tip is to always ask other people for feedback.
-The second tip is to look and see there should be transparency, especially on the website.
+The second tip is to look and see if there should be transparency, especially on the website.
 Who are the people behind whatever you’re using and how did they get there?
-If there’s no transparency, that is either sketchy poorly set up.
+If there’s no transparency, that is either sketchy or poorly set up.

 Tip #3 to verify the legit offer is to see whether they accept credit card and PayPal payments?

 I have avoided losing my money on scams several times at the beginning of my business because they accepted PayPal and credit cards.

 One sure way to spot a scam is if they don’t take any reversible payment methods, especially if this is kind of a scale.
 If maybe just a company’s not set up or can’t get payment processing, any one of these may not be a sure indication of a scam but the more of these you put together, you’ve got a sure scam.

 If you don’t want to ask any of your friends about it, if your friends tell you it’s a scam, they don’t have any transparency on their website, they don’t accept PayPal, stripe, or credit card payments, you see the more of these tests that are failed essentially, the more of these 10 things that are not satisfied, the more certain it is a scam.